cszheng-ioa/Sixty-years-of-frequency-domain-monaural-speech-enhancement/README.md

 # Sixty-years-of-frequency-domain-monaural-speech-enhancement
 A collection of papers and resources related to frequency-domain monaural speech enhancement.

-*Note: CTSNet, G2Net, and TaylorSENet will be available soon.
-We need to modify the codes of the three models to remove some confusions existed in their original versions.
+*Note: CTSNet, G2Net, and TaylorSENet have been updated.

 When using the models provided in this website, please refer to our survey:<br>
 Chengshi Zheng#*, Huiyong Zhang, Wenzhe Liu, Xiaoxue Luo#, Andong Li, Xiaodong Li, and Brian C. J. Moore#.
 Sixty Years of Frequency-Domain Monaural Speech Enhancement: From Traditional to Deep Learning Methods.
 Trends in Hearing.
 2023;27. doi:10.1177/23312165231209913<br>